 Biennial Preservation Awards

 The three categories are: Preservation/Exterior Rehabilitation, Compatible Addition, and Good Neighbor.
 For the Preservation/Exterior Rehabilitation and Compatible Addition Awards the building must be at least 50 years old.
-The Good Neighbor Award, is for a new structure, either residential or commercial, that fits the scale and historic style of Western Springs and the building may be of any age.
+The Good Neighbor Award is for a structure, either residential or commercial, that fits the scale and historic style of Western Springs and the building may be of any age.

 Compatible Addition: The design of the addition recognizes and respects existing architectural and environmental characteristics of the property.
 These include size, shape and scale of the addition and the use of compatible materials, colors and textures.